xuhankai/notes/content/Quartz Guide/Linked Mentions.md

-Its like a link i guess lol
+Its like a link i guess